ayushkumarsamal2709/Molecular-Dynamics-Simulation-Using-Verlet-Algorithm/README.md

 ### Newton’s Equation of Motion

-The motion of each particle is governed by:
+The motion of particles is governed by:

 F = m a

-For N-particle system:
+For an N-particle system:

 m d²r/dt² = F

 ---

 ### Interatomic Interaction

-Particles interact via a model potential (e.g., Lennard-Jones type), which includes:
+Particles interact through a model potential (Lennard-Jones type), which includes:

 * Short-range repulsion
 * Long-range attraction